Zhu-lele/AI-4-SSDmarine/README.md

 Applicability_Domain/ - Includes the code for applicability domain representation.

-Dataset/ - Stores input datasets for training and validation.
+Dataset/ - Stores input data for training and validation of the MM-GCN model.

 **Contact**